-1. LAND USE AND PLANNING: Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less than Significant Impact No Impact а .
-Conflict with any land use plan/policy or agency regulation (general plan, specific plan, zoning) \boxtimes b .
-Conflict with surrounding land uses \boxtimes C. .
+1. LAND USE AND PL ANNING: Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less than Significant Impact No Impact a.
+Conflict with any la (general plan, spe and use plan/policy or agency regulation cific plan, zoning) b.
+Conflict with surro unding land uses \boxtimes c.
 Physically divide established community \boxtimes a.
 Conflict with any land use plan/policy, or agency regulation (general plan, specific plan, zoning)

 No Impact.
 The Project site is located on the south side of 2nd Street and approximately 480 feet west of Buena Vista Avenue.
 The site has a General Plan land use map designation of High Density Residential (HDR) which allows up to 36 dwelling units per acre.
 The Project site acreage is 0.72, which allows a maximum of 25.9 dwelling units.
 The Project proposes 25 units which yields a density of 34.7 du/ac.
 The Project site is within the MP (Mobile Home Park) zone and is not located within a specific plan area.
 The MP zone permits the development of a mobile home park at a maximum density of eight (8) mobile homes per gross acres.
 A change of zone is not required in order to facilitate the development of the 25 permanent supportive housing units on the project site because the Project is being developed per the regulations established by the State Density Bonus Law, which allows qualifying affordable housing developments to be developed at the highest density allowed under the zoning ordinance, specific plan or land use element of the General Plan [Gov. Code § 65915, subd. (o)(6)].
 If the density allowed under the zoning ordinance is inconsistent with the density allowed under the General Plan, the greater density shall prevail.
-In the case of the proposed Project site, the City's Zoning Ordinance currently establishes a maximum allowable density of eight (8) mobile homes per gross acre for the MP zone.
-The General Plan's HDR designation establishes a maximum allowable density of 36 du/ac.
+In the case of the proposed Project site, the City's Zoning Ordinance currently establishes a maximum allowable density of 36 du/ac.
 Since the HDR allows a greater density than the MP zone, the 36 du/ac density limit prevails, and thus, the Project is allowed to be developed under the density allowed by the HDR designation regardless of the density restriction under the MP zoning.